Hatchery Coho retention allowed at Lake Sammamish

 Reasons for action: Reports indicate that there are a number of hatchery-origin coho salmon that residualized in Lake Sammamish.
 This regulation would allow anglers to retain residual marked hatchery-origin coho salmon greater than 12 inches in length as part of the trout daily limit.

 Other information: In waters where landlocked salmon rules apply, salmon are regulated as trout.
 The angler's combined catch of marked hatchery coho salmon and trout applies toward the trout limit.
 All kokanee and all Chinook must be released.
 All steelhead and rainbow trout over 20 inches must also be released.
 Minimum size for retention of any marked hatchery-origin coho salmon is 12 inches.
 Marked hatchery-origin coho salmon are identified by a healed scar in the location of the adipose fin.

 Information contact: Mill Creek Regional Office, (425) 775-1311

-Fishing Washington State, Washington Fishing Forums is owned and operated by Snyder Media Corp. a small Washington Media Firm dedicated to the sport fishing industy.
+Fishing Washington State, Washington Fishing Forums is owned and operated by Snyder Media Corp. a Washington Media Firm dedicated to the sports fishing industry.
 We at SMC are all about fishing!
 All the time!
-Check out our network of Fishing websites and become a part of the largest fishing family in the pacific Northwest.
+Check out our network of Fishing websites and become a part of the largest fishing family in the Pacific Northwest.
 Thank you all for your participation in our Forums.